djouher-al/Clojure_File-Compression-and-Decompression-Application/README.md

 # Clojure File Compression and Decompression Application

-This project introduces you to functional programming concepts using the Clojure programming language.
-The goal is to create a small application that allows users to compress and decompress simple text files.
+This project introduces  my abilities  with  functional programming concepts using   Clojure.
+The goal  of this  application  is to allow users to compress and decompress simple text files.
 The project also includes a menu system for manipulating and displaying input.

 ## Features